-An appraisal is generally required by a lender, prior to loan commitment, to determine that the requested loan amount is falls within the lender’s loan to value (LTV) guidelines.
-An appraisal for a commercial property is usually performed by an MAI® appraiser who is not only a state-licensed individual trained to render expert opinions concerning property values, but who is also a Member of the Appraisal Institute®.
-In an appraisal, consideration is given to numerous factors including, but not limited to: the subject property, its income and expenses, its location, its age, its amenities as well as its physical conditions.
+Lenders require appraisals prior to loan commitment in most every case.
+The commercial funding source needs to determine that the requested loan amount falls within the lender’s loan to value (LTV) guidelines.
+MAI® appraisers perform commercial property appraisals.
+MAIs state-licensed individuals trained to render expert opinions concerning property values.
+MAIs are also Members of the Appraisal Institute®.
+A commercial appraisal considers numerous factors.
+These include, but not limited to: the subject property, its income and expenses, its location, its age, its amenities as well as its physical conditions.

 Why get an Appraisal ?

 The most common reason for ordering an appraisal is to obtain a loan on a property.
 However, there are several other reasons why an appraisal might be needed.
-Below are just a few other reasons:
+Below are just a few other reasons which include to:

-- to use as a negotiation tool (in real estate transactions).
+- use as a negotiation tool (in real estate transactions).

-- to determine a reasonable price when selling real estate.
+- determine a reasonable price when selling real estate.

-- to protect your rights in an eminent domain case.
+- protect your rights in an eminent domain case.

 What are the various Appraisal Methods?

 Appraisers use three common approaches when establishing the value of a given property:

 In this approach, the appraiser identifies 3-6 comparable properties in the neighborhood which have recently been sold.
 Ideally, the properties are close in vicinity (within a 3 mile radius of the subject property) and have sold within the last 6-12 months.
 The appraiser then compares the sold properties to the subject property and makes monetary adjustments for the differences.
 The factors used in the comparisons include square footage, number of units, property age, lot size, view, and property condition, etc.